nishkakotian/os_predict_runtime/README.md

 ## Acknowledgement
-Thanks to   the   AuverGrid   team   andthe   owners   of   the   AuverGrid   system   for   providing  the   traces.
+Thanks to   the   AuverGrid   team   and the   owners   of   the   AuverGrid   system   for   providing  the   traces.
 Source : http://gwa.ewi.tudelft.nl/datasets/gwa-t-4-auvergrid